Anay-Joshi26/agile-wd-proj/README.md

 To run `flask` commands such as `shell, run` etc the `--app 4pics1word/main.py` must be given so flask can locate our main app.

-To deactivate the virtual environment runL
+To deactivate the virtual environment run:

 ```bash
 deactivate